lesleyrs/Client3/README.md

 ## known issues
 ```
-server cache changes would require manual cache update in client for now, it isn't supposed to change but as of right now there's an issue with client map crcs being changed when server maps get updated (also the cache has some interface changes rn for quest tab and another one) enable crc again after fixes, search "wait authentic cache".
-Maybe also use emscripten indexeddb api to store data file?
+server cache changes would require manual cache+checksums update in client for now, the server has an issue with client map crcs being changed when server maps get updated (also the cache has some interface changes rn for quest tab and another one) enable crc again after fixes, search "wait authentic cache".

-figure out rsaenc bug(s), i'm thinking there are multiple issues (chance of failing login), RSA_BIGINT can still fail due to wrong enc length, but the others fail due to other reasons too...
-Also fix connecting on desktop to servers with higher than 512 bit rsa, need bigger result array but not for web?

-Recompile is needed to change between different RSA key lengths, RSA_BUF_LEN needs to be set at compile time because it's needed for stack allocated arrays and BN_ARRAY_SIZE define.
-Can just heap allocate and leave tiny-bignum at 512 bits rsa only to fix this?

 no midi fading, old js code for IE: https://github.com/2004Scape/Server/blob/61bf21fb3755c14b5cf6d47c9d974dee5783beda/view/javaclient.ejs new ts code: https://github.com/2004Scape/Client2/commit/92e74f1f134ea82e48dd608dcca3422777a7a986 (client-ts has more some fade fixes)